ihmcjacky/aws-vpn-tunnnel-for-claude-ai/README.md

 Configure with a unique Client CIDR (e.g., 172.16.0.0/22), mutual authentication using ACM certificates, and disable split-tunneling for full traffic routing.

-Associate with your VPC subnets and add authorization rules (e.g., 0.0.0.0/0 for all traffic).
+Associate with the VPC subnets and add authorization rules (e.g., 0.0.0.0/0 for all traffic).

 ### Step 4: Configure Routing and Security
 Update route tables to direct 0.0.0.0/0 to the Internet Gateway.
 Set security groups to allow UDP ports 1194 or 443 for VPN traffic.

 ### Step 5: Connect from Client PC
 Download the .ovpn configuration file from the VPN endpoint.
-Install OpenVPN client on your PC, import the file, and connect using your client certificate.
+Install OpenVPN client on the PC, import the file, and connect using the client certificate.

 Verify the connection and test access to Claude AI.